-2. For example, Rogerson (1997) compiles a list of terms from the literature that include "structural," "long-run," "frictional," "average," "equilibrium," "normal," "full-employment," "steady-state," "efficient," and "natural."
+1 For example, Rogerson (1997) compiles a list of terms from the literature that include "structural," "longrun," "frictional," "average," "equilibrium," "normal," "full-employment," "steady-state," "efficient," and "natural."

-3. Our use of "stable-price" in this definition is not meant to literally refer to a zero rate of inflation.
+2 Our use of "stable-price" in this definition is not meant to refer literally to a zero rate of inflation but instead reflects the FOMC's long-standing commitment to a level of price inflation consistent with reasonable price stability.
+See, for example, Board of Governors of the Federal Reserve System (2012).